Braun Strowman Kip-Up On ‘Monday Night RAW’: Watch Big Man Pull Off Unusual Feat

 They don’t call him the “Monster Among Men” for nothing.
 But physically dominating just about everybody on the Monday Night RAW roster doesn’t begin to tell the whole story about Braun Strowman.
-In fact, his “kip-up” on this week’s episode of RAW has left many fans’ mouths hanging wide open — how could a man who’s billed at a legitimate six-foot-eight and 385 pounds perform such an athletic move with little difficulty at all?
+In fact, his “kip-up” on this week’s episode of RAW has left many fans’ mouths hanging wide open — how could a man who’s billed at a legitimate 6-foot-8 and 385 pounds perform such an athletic move with little difficulty at all?

 A kip-up is a move where one quickly springs to their feet from a supine (lying up) position to a standing one.
-While it isn’t restricted to the world of professional wrestling, this move is usually performed by smaller, more athletic wrestlers – it was a staple of WWE Hall of Famer Shawn Michaels’ repertoire back in his wrestling days, and Dwayne “The Rock” Johnson used to do it quite often as well, despite being billed at a muscular 260 pounds.
+While it isn’t restricted to the world of professional wrestling, this move was, and is usually performed by smaller, more athletic wrestlers – it was a staple of WWE Hall of Famer Shawn Michaels’ repertoire back in his wrestling days, and Dwayne “The Rock” Johnson used to do it quite often as well, despite being billed at a muscular 260 pounds.
 These days, you’re likely to see a smaller guy like AJ Styles perform a kip-up flawlessly in the ring.
 But there have been a few times where wrestlers who weigh far more than 300 pounds bounce up to their feet with unusual athleticism.

 The Big Show, or “The World’s Largest Athlete” as he’s billed by WWE, once pulled off an impressive kip-up back in 1999, impressive considering he weighed around 400 pounds at that time.
 Back then, he had youth on his side, and it’s also worth mentioning that he used the ropes while kipping up.
 That’s why it’s ironic that Big Show, now 44-years-old and in the homestretch of a storied wrestling career, was facing Braun Strowman when the latter kipped up on Monday Night RAW.
 And Braun didn’t need the help of the ropes despite his tall, burly frame ostensibly making it hard for someone like him to do the move.